-Blue Door Cinema offers a new cinema experience in the heart of Great Missenden.
+Blue Door Cinema offers a bespoke cinema experience in the heart of Great Missenden.

-Blue Door Cinema is a not-for-profit community cinema designed to show the films that you want to see.
-From quirky art house movies to cherished classics, film noir, foreign thrillers and everything in between.
+Blue Door Cinema is a not-for-profit community cinema designed to show films that you want to see.
 Enjoy great films on a big screen with a glass of wine, a cold beer, home-made sweets and savouries, plus comfy cushions.

 See our Programme page for details of the NEW Autumn Season of films!

 Next matinee screening – SON OF RAMBOW (12A) – Saturday 5th September, 3pm

 Next evening screening – FAR FROM THE MADDING CROWD (12A) – Saturday 5th September, 8pm

 Our fourth season of films begins in September 2015 with two, very different, very British films.

 Our matinee, at 3pm, is Son of Rambow, a charming and nostalgic film set in 1980s suburbia, filmed around Berkhamsted and the Ashridge estate.
 Young Will Proudfoot, raised among the Brethren (a puritanical religious group in which music and TV are strictly forbidden) strikes up an unusual friendship with the school bully, Lee.
 They encounter a pirated copy of “Rambo: First Blood” which blows Will’s mind and spurs them on to make their own action epic.
 Together they devise wildly creative, on-the-fly stunts, while hiding out from the Brethren.
 But when school popularity finally descends on Will and Lee in the form of the super-cool French exchange student, Didier Revol, their remarkable new friendship and precious film are pushed, quite literally, to breaking point.

 “a deeply effective, surprisingly touching tale of family and childhood friendship.
 If you only see one Rambo movie this year, make sure it’s this one.”